Webinar recap: 2023 FASB update for not-for-profit and educational organizations

 Leasehold improvements associated with common control leases are amortized over the useful life of the leasehold improvements instead of the lease term as long as the lessee controls the use of the underlying assets.
 If the useful life of the common control leasehold improvements does exceed the length of the lease term, the entity must disclose this information.

-Proposed Accounting Standards Update – Intangibles-Goodwill and Other – Crypto Assets (Subtopic 350-60), Accounting for and Disclosure of Crypto Assets
+ASU 2023-08 Intangibles- Goodwill and Other- Crypto Assets (Subtopic 350-60): Accounting for and Disclosure of Crypto Assets

-Under the proposed standard, crypto assets would be classified separately on the statement of financial position from other intangible assets.
+Under the standard, crypto assets would be classified separately on the statement of financial position from other intangible assets.
 The assets would be measured at fair value replacing the historical cost impairment model.
 Gain and losses would be reported on the statement of activities separate from the amortization of other intangible assets in operating activities unless designated for an endowment or other long-term purposes.
-The proposed standard includes enhanced disclosure requirements including significant crypto asset holdings, restriction on the crypto assets, roll forward of the activity, and historical realized gains and losses.
+On the statement of cash flows crypto assets received in the ordinary course of business or as a contribution, and immediately converted to cash would be classified as operating activities.
+If the crypto assets received carried a donor-imposed restriction for long-term purposes or capital use then that activity would be classified as financing activities.
+The standard includes enhanced disclosure requirements including significant crypto asset holdings, restriction on the crypto assets, roll forward of the activity, and historical realized gains and losses.

 To be considered a crypto asset under this proposed standard the following six criteria need to be met: